 • Systemic studies of local churches and the systems that support them.

-We are also interested in receiving MA work that has a broader remit around mission and evangelism however the MA must be focused on the UK context.
+Some MA work was received that has a broader remit around mission and evangelism, however all the MAs were focused on the UK context.

 For more information please contact CTE’s Ben Aldous.